rockroman/PP3_The_Coach/README.md

 <details><summary> unit testing</summary>

 - Tests are run  using Python unittest library
-- Since i was introduced to "unit testing " when most of source code for program was almost finished only small part of project was tested.
+- Since i was introduced to "unit testing " when most of the source code for the program was almost finished only a small part of the project was tested.
-- User score function was tested for various inputs .
+- User score function was tested for various inputs.

 ![Test passed (various inputs)](docs/testing/unit_test/user_score_valid.png)

-- when tested with empty string input typeError should be raised (since function is appending score value that should be int or float value) so I had to write some more validation for this function
+- when tested with empty string input typeError should be raised (since function is appending score value that should be int. or float value) so I had to write some more validation for this function